 Every evening, there is a huge indoor/outdoor market in downtown Chiang Mai called the Night Bazaar.
 On Saturdays, there is the Wualai Saturday Walking Street Market just south of the Old City and on Sundays, Rachadamnern Rd., the middle east-west street of the Old City (as well as various adjacent streets), is closed to traffic and becomes the Sunday Walking Street Market.
 All of these markets start in the late afternoon and go on late into the night.

 Smoking is banned in most public places (even though it unfortunately still occurs).
 It’s also unhealthy, unpleasant, expensive, and eco-destructive.

 Check out my No Smoking?

 Coined by C.Wright Mills in 1959, the sociological imagination is a key sociological concept that understands that macro social forces shape micro individual thought and action, while individual behavior shapes social forces, recognizing their oscillating connections.
-The sociological imagination is how self and society continually and dialectically connect to each other.
+The sociological imagination is how self and society continually and dialectically connect to and reproduce each other.